chrissuarez/Resource-Management-App-Script/README.md

    - Create a Google Sheet and add the tabs referenced by the script (e.g., `IMPORT-FF Schedules`, `Est vs Act - Import`, `Actuals - Import`, `Consolidated-FF Schedules`, `Active staff`, `Country Hours`).
    - Set the spreadsheet ID in `spreadsheetId` inside `importDataFromEmails()`.
    - Populate `Region Calendar` + `Region Holidays`, then let the automation rebuild `Country Hours` (it keeps `Country | Month | Hours`, so existing lookups remain valid).
+   - **Important:** When deploying to production, ensure you copy the "Config" tab from the staging sheet to the production sheet if it's missing or incomplete.
+This tab contains critical settings that may not be present in a new sheet.

 2. **Gmail Labels**
    - Create Gmail labels that match the entries in the `emailConfigs` array (or adjust the array to your labels).